 I am worried about the impact of construction on my established garden.
 Will my garden be reinstated once construction is complete?

 Installing a STED scheme requires the excavation of large trenches in order to lay the sewerage pipes.
-Generally these are between one and three metres deep.
-The pipes are between 150mm and 225mm in diameter.
+Generally these are between 1 and 3 metres deep.
+The pipes are between 150 mm and 225 mm in diameter.